suren-atoyan/monaco-loader/README.md

   }
 });
 ```

+or, just use it as an npm package.

 There were several issues about this topic that can be helpful too - [1](https://github.com/suren-atoyan/monaco-react/issues/48) [2](https://github.com/suren-atoyan/monaco-react/issues/12) [3](https://github.com/suren-atoyan/monaco-react/issues/58) [4](https://github.com/suren-atoyan/monaco-react/issues/87)